Asian Americans: Voting behavior

 Asian Americans were once a strong constituency for Republicans.
-In 1992, George H.W.
-Bush won 55% of Asian voters.
+In 1992, George H. W. Bush won 55% of Asian voters.
 However, by 2020, Asian Americans shifted to supporting Democrats, giving Joe Biden 70% support to Donald Trump's 29%.
 Ethnic background and country of origin have determined Asian American voting behavior in recent elections, with Indian Americans and to a lesser extent Chinese Americans being strong constituencies for Democrats, and Vietnamese Americans being a strong constituency for Republicans.

+Sixty eight percent of Filipinos surveyed for a 2023 survey said they identified politically with the Democratic Party and voted for Democrats.

 Journalism

 Connie Chung was one of the first Asian American national correspondents for a major TV news network, reporting for CBS in 1971.
 She later co-anchored the CBS Evening News from 1993 to 1995, becoming the first Asian American national news anchor.
 At ABC, Ken Kashiwahara began reporting nationally in 1974.
 In 1989, Emil Guillermo, a Filipino American born reporter from San Francisco, became the first Asian American male to co-host a national news show when he was senior host at National Public Radio's All Things Considered.
 In 1990, Sheryl WuDunn, a foreign correspondent in the Beijing Bureau of The New York Times, became the first Asian American to win a Pulitzer Prize.
 Ann Curry joined NBC News as a reporter in 1990, later becoming prominently associated with The Today Show in 1997.
 Carol Lin is perhaps best known for being the first to break the news of 9-11 on CNN.
 Dr. Sanjay Gupta is currently CNN's chief health correspondent.
 Lisa Ling, a former co-host on The View, now provides special reports for CNN and The Oprah Winfrey Show, as well as hosting National Geographic Channel's Explorer.
 Fareed Zakaria, a naturalized Indian-born immigrant, is a prominent journalist and author specializing in international affairs.
 He is the editor-at-large of Time magazine, and the host of Fareed Zakaria GPS on CNN.
 Juju Chang, James Hatori, John Yang, Veronica De La Cruz, Michelle Malkin, Betty Nguyen, and Julie Chen have become familiar faces on television news.
 John Yang won a Peabody Award.
 Alex Tizon, a Seattle Times staff writer, won a Pulitzer Prize in 1997.